The Disruption (Succession): Critical reception

 "The Disruption" received critical acclaim, with reviewers praising the performances, Yan's direction, and the episode's heightened stakes.
 Roxana Hadadi of The A.V.
 Club gave the episode a B+, writing that the episode "both visually and narratively builds on the intimacy and familiarity between the siblings in "Mass in Time of War," and then explodes it all outward."
-Hadadi highlighted how the episode drew Kendall and Shiv's personal conflicts to the forefront, and praised Yan's direction for "tempering" the series' typical visual style, writing: "Less-aggressive zooms, fewer round-robin-style edits to capture everyone’s reactions, and a longer hold on certain compositions that purposefully mirrored their subjects helped slow down the episode in scenes that needed a certain sense of melancholy."
+Hadadi highlighted how the episode drew Kendall and Shiv's personal conflicts to the forefront, and praised Yan's direction for "tempering" the series's typical visual style, writing: "Less-aggressive zooms, fewer round-robin-style edits to capture everyone’s reactions, and a longer hold on certain compositions that purposefully mirrored their subjects helped slow down the episode in scenes that needed a certain sense of melancholy."
 Scott Tobias of Vulture gave the episode 4 out of 5 stars, praising Jeremy Strong's depiction of Kendall as "a complex fusion of strategy, egotism, and childlike neediness and vulnerability that’s simultaneously pathetic and heartbreaking."

 Ben Travers of IndieWire gave the episode an A−, praising the script for balancing the "twisted backstabbing" with "an onslaught of incredible jokes," calling the episode "far funnier than it has any right to be."
 Travers also reserved praise for Yan's direction and the episode's cinematography, highlighting the "striking" usage of the Manhattan skyline.
-Caroline Framke of Variety felt "The Disruption" was the season's "tensest" episode, calling the town hall scene "one of the series’ most jaw-dropping moments to date" and praising Matthew Macfadyen for giving the series' "strangest and possibly outright best performance."
+Caroline Framke of Variety felt "The Disruption" was the season's "tensest" episode, calling the town hall scene "one of the series’s most jaw-dropping moments to date" and praising Matthew Macfadyen for giving the series's "strangest and possibly outright best performance."
 Framke also praised the way the episode charted Shiv's pivot against Kendall, praising Sarah Snook and the writers for "[crafting] a character that’s sharp but impulsive, proud to a fault and reactionary in the moment."
 Alan Sepinwall of Rolling Stone praised both Strong and Macfadyen's performances, as well as singling out the episode's examination of Kendall's festering conflict with his siblings, writing: "Last week’s episode was all about Kendall trying to bring his siblings together, only to be rejected.
 So 'The Disruption' is appropriately about him lashing out at them, and the other members of the family debating how, or whether, to fight back."

+Conversely, at the conclusion of the series Stuart Heritage of The Guardian ranked "The Disruption" as the worst episode of Succession.
+Heritage described the episode as "a largely pointless episode of ping pong between Kendall and the rest of the Roys", "uncharacteristically heavy-handed", and "a bewildering outlier for such a good series".